ska-telescope/mid-cbf-mcs/docs/src/guide/developer/code_design_notes.rst

 VCC Device
 ----------
-The ``Vcc`` Tango device is used to control and monitor the functionality for a single Talon-DX board that runs VCC functionality.
+The ``Vcc`` Tango device is used to control and monitor the functionality for a single Talon-DX board that runs Very-Coarse Channelizer (VCC) functionality.
 This device communicates with the top-level VCC device server running on the Talon-DX board to coordinate setup and processing activities of low-level device servers.

 The ``Vcc`` device can operated  in either simulation mode or not.
 When in simulation mode (this is the default), simulator classes are used in place of communication with the real Talon-DX Tango devices.
-This allows testing of the MCS without any connection to the hardware.
+This allows the testing of MCS without any connection to the hardware.

 .. figure:: ../../diagrams/vcc-device.png